LearnCIOT/LearnCIOT.github.io/content/ch4/ch4.2/index.en.md

 ![Python output](figures/4-2-3-8.png)

-To evaluate the correctness of the prediction results, we also use another drawing method to draw the training data (black curve), test data (black curve), and prediction results (blue curve) at the same time.
-The figure shows that the blue and black curves are roughly consistent in the changing trend and value range, and overall the data prediction results are satisfactory.
+To evaluate our predictions, we plot the training data (black curve), test data (black curve), and prediction results (blue curve) together.
+This visualization shows that the prediction (blue curve) closely matches the actual data (black curves) in terms of trends and values, indicating that the prediction results are generally satisfactory.

 ```python
 fig, ax = plt.subplots(figsize=(12, 7))